 - Ensure the work is authentic, in the sense of having potentially useful application in real life

 - You could, if you like, establish a computer club for girls only.
 I don’t agree with that approach (except in girls’ schools, obviously), but such a course of action does have the merit of keeping the boys out of the picture altogether; if the girls in your school feel intimidated by the boys, this may be the answer

 - However, I think a better option is to establish rules of engagement that preclude the boys hogging discussion, calling out the answers to questions, or behaving in ways that make girls feel less self-confident than is justified.
 For example, there are several assessment for learning techniques you can employ that will address these points.
-(Subscribers to Digital Education can avail themselves of a free resource I created called “31 Assessment for Learning Techniques”, which is in pdf format.)
+(Subscribers to Digital Education can avail themselves of a free resource I created called 19 Assessment for Learning Techbiques, which is in pdf format.
+You can download it from the subscribers' resources page once you have signed up on the newsletter page.)
 That would also teach boys how to behave constructively towards females in wider society.

 - Make classes aware of the role of women in both the history of computing and in society today.
 See the Resources section below for help with this.

 - Seek out women speakers who could inspire the girls in your school.
 These may include people in local companies, or students at a local college in university.

 This is another set of solutions, but I think it is so important that I have decided to make it a section in its own right.

 - How many girls opt for your subject(s)?
 If there is a wide disparity between the two genders, find out why.
 Ask your “non-customers” why they didn’t choose your options.
 This information could be useful next year.
 You could even run a survey now, asking pupils what sort of course would interest them, making sure to provide them with some genuine options.